-Speaking a Modern Language can increase opportunities in a number of careers such as Law, Accountancy, Banking, Marketing, Sales, Journalism, the Media, Tourism, PR, the Service Industry etc. Please speak to the HOD or your language teachers if you have any questions.
+Speaking a Modern Language can increase opportunities in a number of careers such as Law, Accountancy, Banking, Marketing, Sales, Journalism, the Media, Tourism, PR, the Service Industry etc. The employability skills which languages provide are highly transferable to many careers.
+Please speak to the HOD or your language teachers if you have any questions.
 More information is also available at www.ccea.org.uk